Day-In-The-Life Testing: Why is it important for Enterprise CustomersTimothy Aegoori

 - Submit recommendation report on improvement areas

-Analyze 1-week order business operations of the customer and understand the business scenarios existed in it
+Analyze the 1-week order business operations of the customer and understand the business scenarios that exist in it

 - Identify the most used business scenario based on the volume and business criticality